Petrol vs diesel vs hybrid cars: which is better?

-Here, we tell you whether diesels are really still economical, tell you what you need to know about diesel cars and pollution, and reveal which hybrids give diesels a run for their money when it comes to motorway fuel economy.
+So is there still a reason to buy a diesel or petrol car today?
+Here, we tell you whether diesels are really still economical, what you need to know about cars and pollution, and reveal which hybrids give everything else a run for its money when it comes to motorway fuel economy.

 Diesel cars vs petrol vs hybrid: in a nutshell

-- New MOT rules say if you have a diesel car with a diesel particulate filter (DPF), and there is visible smoke coming from your exhaust, or they find evidence of DPF tampering, you will fail your MOT.
+- Current MOT rules say your diesel car will fail its MOT if there is visible smoke coming from your exhaust, or they find evidence of diesel particulate filter (DPF) tampering.

-- If you have to replace your DPF, it'll be a costly fix.
+- If you have to replace your DPF, it will be a costly fix.

 - Diesel cars tend to be the fuel of choice for those who need to tow, thanks to diesel engines producing huge amounts of torque (pulling power).
 But petrol and hybrid alternatives are available.